Nickprotus/AWS-On-premise-Source-Connection/README.md

 # YAML Template - The On-Premise File Server

-After you've spent some time learning about YAML and CloudFormation, your boss decides it's time to give you a nudge in the right direction and shares the following YAML file with you: [Linux-instance-template](code/part1/student_linux_template.yml).
+The EXPLORE Data Science Academy shared the following YAML file: [Linux-instance-template](code/part1/student_linux_template.yml).

 The template is part of the configuration files use to recreate the on-premise source connection scenario, and is responsible for setting up the following infrastructure via AWS CloudFormation: